ltaylor2/finalproject/README.md

 investigations have supported constraint-based hypotheses for DPM evolution.

-Manakins (Aves:Passeriformes:Pipridae) are neotropical lekking birds known for their extravagant male plumages and gymnastic sexual displays (Kirwan, Green, and Barnes 2011).
+Manakins (Aves: Passeriformes: Pipridae) are neotropical lekking birds known for their extravagant male plumages and gymnastic sexual displays (Kirwan, Green, and Barnes 2011).
 Manakin species also vary widely in both the presence and duration of DPM (Kirwan, Green, and Barnes 2011;